lumaa-dev/Cider-Remote/README.md

 # Beta of Cider Remote

 > [!IMPORTANT]
-> Cider Remote's beta allows users to test new features before they release on the App Store, be careful though, bugs may occur more often in beta than in the [App Store](https://apps.apple.com/app/id6670149407) version.
-Make sure to [report bugs through support](#feedback).
+> Cider Remote's beta allows users to test new features before they release on the App Store, which might use capabilities that will be available in iOS Beta versions, be careful though, bugs may occur more often in beta than in the [App Store](https://apps.apple.com/app/id6670149407) version.
+Make sure to report bugs and issues through [a feedback](#feedback).

 Join the [TestFlight beta](https://testflight.apple.com/join/qTeV2T2w) here.